wezm/rust-intro-talk/slides.md

 # Guarantees Thread Safety

 * Ownership model tracks owner and lifetime of memory.

+--

 * No data races: Compiler knows which thread owns what data.

+--

 * This leads to, "Fearless Concurrency".

 ---

+class: refactor

 # Strong Static Type System

-* Do more at compile time, so fewer checks required at run time
+* Do more at compile time so fewer tests and runtime checks are required.

 --

-* Concepts mostly the same as other languages.
+* Concepts mostly familiar.
 No need to learn an entirely new paradigm.

 --